-It is also wrong to do what is inexpedient because of potentially damaging consequences, even though it may not be wrong in itself.
-Being expedient involves concern for the influence of our behavior on our college community, and the town and larger society of which we are a part.
+Appropriate lifestyles involve concern for the influence of our behavior on our college community, and the town and larger society of which we are a part.
 Many of these rules reflect our concern of not giving unnecessary offense to others who find some things spiritually and morally questionable.
 Members of the Milligan community are expected to subject themselves to the self-discipline necessary to conform to these standards.

-The college requires members of the community to refrain from the possession and use of alcoholic beverages, hallucinogenic substances (including marijuana) or narcotics not prescribed by a physician; pornography; profanity, expletives, obscenities, and demeaning gestures; threats of violence;

-damage of property; and immodest dress.
-The use of tobacco in any form, is strongly discouraged.
+The college requires members of the community to refrain from the possession and use of alcoholic beverages, hallucinogenic substances (including marijuana) or narcotics not prescribed by a physician; pornography; profanity, expletives, obscenities, and demeaning gestures; threats of violence; damage of property; and immodest dress.
+The use of tobacco in any form is strongly discouraged.
 Furthermore, members of the community are expected to exercise discretion in extra-curricular and off-campus activities.